AdobeDocs/marketo.es-ES/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/program-flow-actions/change-engagement-program-stream.md

    >[!NOTE]
    >
-   >Si selecciona un programa diferente, dejará a la persona en su flujo actual, así como también la agregará al nuevo.
+   >Si selecciona un programa diferente, dejará a la persona en su flujo actual, así como añadirla al nuevo.

    ![](assets/image2014-9-22-14-3a52-3a50.png)